 Fungal nails can be difficult to treat particularly if it's been a longstanding problem and the nail has thickened or the patient is immunocompromised.

 It's best to get this condition treated as early as possible to ensure the best chance of success.
 To learn more about treatment visit our Seattle Fungal Toenail Center.
 To prevent it use socks that wick away moisture, alternate shoes on a daily basis, or use a UV light shoe sanitizer.

 At worst a black toenail is diagnosed as melanoma, a very dangerous form of skin cancer.
 Melanoma tends to grow very slowly so it's important not to dismiss it.
 In fact, melanoma is the most common cancer of the feet.
 Unlike our face which we look at every day, many of us ignore our feet.

-When found on the feet there is a much higher death rate due to this cancer which can spread throughout the body.
-That's because we are more likely to find it when it's already too advanced to adequately treat.
+When melanoma is found on the feet there is a much higher death rate then when it's located somewhere else on the body.
+That's because it's more likely to be discovered it when it's already too advanced to adequately treat.

 Call us today at 206-368-7000 for an appointment.
 Often same day for emergencies and less than 2 weeks for chronic foot pain.
 You can also request an appointment online.

 Download a copy of our eBook, "No More Foot Pain" .